Your Guide to the I-485 Form: Requirements, Instructions, & More

-USCIS does occasionally waive the interview requirement for applicants with straightforward cases, but this is relatively uncommon, so you will want to be prepared to speak face-to-face with an immigration official.
-Your lawyer can prepare you for your interview and will inform you of exactly what you need to be aware of going into the interview, which will vary depending on your eligibility category.
+USCIS occasionally waives the interview requirement for applicants with straightforward cases, which is relatively uncommon, so you must be prepared to speak face-to-face with an immigration official.
+Your lawyer can prepare you for your interview and will inform you of what you need to be aware of going into the interview, which will vary depending on your eligibility category.

-An I-485 interview normally takes about twenty-five minutes.
+An I-485 interview typically takes about twenty-five minutes.
 Your interviewer will inquire about your application for adjustment of status and might ask you to elaborate on a few of your responses.
-They will also double-check that there is nothing on your record that would render you ineligible for an adjustment of status, such as a public charge.
+They will also double-check that nothing on your record would render you ineligible for an adjustment of status, such as a public charge.

 At an employment-based I-485 interview, a USCIS officer will examine the applicant’s job description.
-USCIS will likewise inspect the applicant’s income taxes to identify if he or she has been employed in the US without approval.
+USCIS will likewise inspect the applicant’s income taxes to identify if they have been employed in the U.S. without approval.
 Employers are not required to participate in interviews for employment-based I-485 applications.

-For a change of status based on a national interest waiver, the immigration officer carrying out the I-485 interview will want to know if the candidate has stayed in compliance with his or her initial Form I-140 and has not participated in fraud to acquire immigration advantages.
+For a change of status based on a national interest waiver, the immigration officer carrying out the Form I-485 interview will want to know if the candidate has stayed in compliance with their initial Form I-140 and has not participated in fraud to acquire immigration advantages.

 If you are applying for a marriage-based adjustment of status, both partners must attend the interview.
-You should expect the questions to be a bit more personal since USCIS needs to verify that the marital relationship is legitimate.
+You should expect the questions to be more personal since USCIS must verify that the marital relationship is legitimate.

 I-485 Processing Time

-How long does it take to get a green card when filing for adjustment of status?
+How long does it take to get a green card when filing for an adjustment of status?
 The answer isn’t as straightforward as most applicants would like, but the processing time can range anywhere from 8 and 14 months after submitting Form I-485.
-Most of this processing time will take place between the filing of your application and your interview date.
+Most of this processing time will occur between your application filing and the interview date.

-How Long Does it Take for the I-485 to Get Approved?
+How Long Does it Take for Form I-485 to Get Approved?

-If your I-485 interview goes well, USCIS might approve your adjustment of status on the spot.
+If your I-485 interview goes well, USCIS might approve your adjustment of status application on the spot.
 In other cases, however, you will not be given an instant decision.
-In this case, you will be informed of their decision by mail.
+If that occurs, you will be informed of their decision through your mailing address.

-The basis of your adjustment of status will be a considerable factor in your processing time.
-However, even more important to your I-485 processing time is your decision to work with an experienced immigration lawyer.
+The basis of your adjustment of status application will be an essential factor in your processing time.
+However, even more, important to your I-485 processing time is your decision to work with an experienced immigration lawyer.

 Your attorney can guide you through the application process to ensure that your application is error-free.
-This will reduce the likelihood of any hiccups along the way so you can begin your journey toward becoming a lawful permanent resident as quickly and efficiently as possible.
+This will reduce the likelihood of hiccups so you can begin your journey toward becoming a lawful permanent resident as quickly and efficiently as possible.
 Contact the trusted immigration lawyers at Tadeo & Silva today to get started.

 Book a consultation with us to answer all of your questions!